 unfamiliar waters is also not for everyone.
 Most often however, it boils

 down to ones expectations, planning, preparedness and comfort both

 physically and financially.

-I've been doing this for a long time, and I've met lots of Loopers as
+I've been doing this for a long time, and I've met lots of Loopers as well

-were having more trouble than fun.
+more trouble than fun.